 6. Does the conservation easement protect the land from development, forever?

-No - Land with a conservation easement can be condemned for a public purpose, as can any other parcel, such as for new powerlines connecting wind farms.
+No - Land with a conservation easement can be condemned for a public purpose, as can any other parcel, such as for new powerlines connecting wind farms, or carbon sequestration pipelines.